Emilyho11/AI-Sales-Target/README.md

 - TailwindCSS: Utility-first CSS framework that makes the styling process in React easier.

 ## Challenges
+-  When using OpenAI, I had challenges with token limits and choosing the right AI models to get specific responses.
+Some AI models do not allow searching the web, so I had to find one that did.
+- The email templates and EmailJS uses html, and integrating html with EmailJS and React was one of my challenges.
+This is because different text being passed in may not be in html.
+Some were in markdown, so I needed to convert it to html format.
+- When web scraping, I need to ensure that I only gather information from sites where scraping is permitted.
+I must comply with each site's security policies and terms of service.

 ## Running the app
 - Run: `npm start` in the root directory